Oct 11, 2023

-How to Write a Compelling Web Developer Resume: Writing Tips and Effective Resume Examples
+How to Write a Web Developer Resume: Writing Tips and Effective Resume Examples

-This article will guide you through writing an engaging and professional web developer resume for entry-to-senior level jobs.
-We will also share a web developer resume template to help you start immediately.
+In this article, we will provide tips for writing an engaging and professional web developer resume for entry-to-senior level jobs.
+We will also share a web developer resume template and several examples for inspiration.

-Put your contact information at the very top of the web developer resume so the hiring managers can easily find a way to call you back or check your online accounts and portfolio.
+Putting your contact information at the top of the resume helps hiring managers easily find a way to call you back or review your web developer portfolio.

 - Full name – include your first and last name.